-If you just need a reasonably priced room in a town-centre surrounding, there are a few options in Leeuwarden, including the Oranje right opposite the station.
-From there, a regular train to Heerenveen (€6) takes 20min.
+If you just need a reasonably priced room with a town-centre location, there are a few options in Leeuwarden, including the Oranje opposite the station.
+From there, a frequent train to Heerenveen (€6) takes 20min.

 For a small provincial town, Heerenveen is reasonably well endowed for bars, many clustered where Vleesmarkt meets Oude Koemarkt, tucked inside a bend in the canal.
 Sport is usually a prominent feature – and that sport is usually speed skating.

 Typical is the long-established Café it Houtse on Oude Koemarkt, a shirt signed by Eric Heiden taking pride of place.
 The five-time Olympic champion ended his skating career in Heerenveen.
-As a lively, atmospheric sports bar, you won’t find better, although the new management at the grander Café Paul Kruger next door will be trying to win over custom.
-It reopened as an extension of food-oriented De Lachende Koe in February 2017.
+As a lively, atmospheric sports bar, you won’t find better, although the management at what was the popular Café Paul Kruger next door will be trying to win over custom.
+It reopened as an extension of food-oriented De Lachende Koe in 2017.